krishaamer/green-filter-research/research/literature/sustainability.md

 -   Call for GOP contributors’ transparency
 -   Renewable energy is a tool against tyranny by decentralizing the energy sources and production: @timchenkoMaximTimchenkoRenewable2023

+## Regenerative design {#regenerative-design}

+-
+-   dematerialize economies is not enough

 ## Eco-Design {#eco-design}